[Introduction] Metasploit Framework [For Penetration Testing]

 Hello.

-I'm Infrastructure Wasshoiman from the System Solutions Department.
-Please
+This is Infrastructure Wasshoi Man from the System Solutions Department.

-which is a tool used for "penetration testing" to evaluate the robustness of security by actually exploiting vulnerabilities in middleware and other systems.
+It is a tool used for "penetration testing," which evaluates the durability of security by actually exploiting vulnerabilities in middleware and other systems.

 This time, I would like to prepare an environment where the above tools can be used